Scrambles86/dice_depot/README.md

 <h3>Implementation</h3>

 <p>The first step was to obtain the necessary product information, which I found in the Board Game Atlas API.
 Though very dense in information, this was a rather cluttered API,
- and much time was spent refactoring and validating the json to get it to it's current stage. </p>
+ and much time was spent refactoring and validating the json to get it to it's current stage.
+Following this, the products were uploaded to the Django database by attaching them to their requisite models.
+Once this was done, it was a matter of presenting the products well on the main products page, and including all of the relevant information on the product description page.</p>

 <h3>Testing</h3>

-<p></p>
+<p>All of the products look the same in the view on the all products page, and contain the information required on their individual product description pages.</p>